kbouwmee/smartdocs_app_select/README.md

 #SmartDocs App Select

 This project adds a select list for API Keys to SmartDocs nodes.
-Developer no longer have to cpoy-paste the api keys; they can simply choose the app from the select list.
+Developers no longer have to copy-paste the api keys; they can simply choose the app from the select list.
 This works for models with the custom attribute security scheme.

 ![screenshot](https://github.com/kbouwmee/smartdocs_app_select/blob/master/media/screenshot.png "Screenshot")

 ## Installation
-1. Create the following folder: /profiles/apigee/modules/custom/smartdocs_app_select
+1. Create the following folder in your Drupal developer portal: /profiles/apigee/modules/custom/smartdocs_app_select
 2. Move the following files to that folder:
   * smartdocs_app_select.info
   * smartdocs_app_select.module
   * js/smartdocs_app_select.js
 3. Upload the handlebars template smartdocs_app_select.hbr to the model Method Template under the settings of the Smartdcos model.
 Or add it as a the global template under Configuration > Smartdocs > Advanced Settings.

 ## Configuration